jaykatre/Farmer-to-Consumer-Product-Sales-Platform/README.md

 ![alt text](4.png)

 ## Research Paper
-This project is based on a research paper published on **Farmer-to-Consumer Product Sales Platform**.
+This project is based on a research paper published on **FARMERS AGRICULTURAL PORTAL**.
 The paper highlights the significance of direct sales models for improving farmer incomes and consumer satisfaction.

 ## Contribution Guidelines
 - Fork the repository.